MasterZydra/WurzelimperiumBot/CONTRIBUTING.md

   However, if a new feature is added and the same commit includes numerous small changes such as indentation and empty lines, it can be challenging to perform a code review.

 - **Coding in English**:
-  Because the WurzelimperiumBot is now also used for e.g. the Bugarian Wurzelimperium equivalent, it would be more accessible for new contributors if the code is written in English.
+  Because the WurzelimperiumBot is now also used for e.g. the Bulgarian Wurzelimperium equivalent, it would be more accessible for new contributors if the code is written in English.

 - **Python Coding Standard Recommendations**:
   There is a coding standard on the official python website.
 We try to follow it: